 - Bridge-the-gap: : awarded for two years or less and is non-modifiable as to amount and duration.
 This type of support assists a spouse with his or her short-term needs during the transition from married person to self-supporting single person.

 - Lump-sum payment: sometimes used to equalize asset division, this support is non-modifiable and limited to a single payment or installments rather than ongoing periodic payments.

 - Temporary: helps one party with his or her expenses from the time divorce is filed until the final judgment is entered.

 - Rehabilitative: designed to help a spouse obtain the education, training or experience necessary to become self-supporting.
 This type of alimony must be part of a defined rehabilitative plan.

-In deciding which type of alimony is appropriate, judges consider the length of the marriage, each spouse’s financial resources, the age and health of both parties, and the standard of living established during the marriage.
+In deciding which type of alimony is appropriate, judges consider many factors, including, but not limited to, the length of the marriage, each spouse’s resources and income, the age and health of both parties, and the standard of living established during the marriage.
 Judges also look at the parties’ different contributions to the marriage, such as sacrifices made by one spouse to support the other’s educational or career aspirations.